Housing associations - general information

 As well as North Kesteven District Council, social and affordable housing is also provided by Registered Providers, more commonly known as housing associations, they run as businesses but they do not trade for profit.

 Any surplus money is ploughed back into the organisation to maintain existing homes and to help build new ones.
-Although the larger sized Housing Associations usually have paid staff, a committee or board of management made up of volunteers, has overall responsibility for the work of the organisation.
-All Housing Associations must have written policies on the type of housing services they provide, who can apply for housing and how applications will be considered.
-Most Housing Associations work closely with local authorities and house some people from the council housing lists who are considered to be in housing need.
+Although the larger sized housing associations usually have paid staff, a committee or board of management made up of volunteers, has overall responsibility for the work of the organisation.
+All registered housing providers must have written policies on the type of housing services they provide, who can apply for housing and how applications will be considered.

-You can register directly with the Housing Associations, please see attachment below for contact details.
+We recommend you are registered with both ourselves and the individual registered providers, please see attachment below for contact details.